urgdog/urg.systems/thonks/new-home.md

 every code is written in blood never 4get. that said, ppl can be real stupid which makes some codes rly dumb. know how to not die #1 job. always do code, but understand *why* is better.
 Helps figure out which things need fix now, and which can be later.
-Always too many things to do, and its ok to feel overwhelmed.
+- Always too many things to do, and its ok to feel overwhelmed, even sad or angry! it gets better, promise. is worth it.

 *Urg says: plan plan plan before do! sometimes look at it and think "why was it done this way, previous owner so dumb" and you laugh and laugh.
 Then you start doing thing